 - Step 1 In a large stockpot, place the beans and cover with water by 2 inches.
 Place over high heat and bring to a boil.
 Once boiling, remove from heat and let stand, uncovered, for about 1 hour.
 Drain beans, rinse and set aside.

 - Step 2 Place a medium stock pot over low heat and add the olive oil.
-When hot, but not smoking, add the onions and sauce, stirring occasionally, until softened, about 5 minutes.
+When hot, but not smoking, add the onions and carrots and sauté, stirring occasionally, until softened, about 5 minutes.

 - Step 3 Add garlic and cook and additional 1 minute.